LUKEWORGAN.COM

 Manipulating Scent Droplets with Ultrasonic Transducer Arrays

-My current research focuses on the manipulation of nebulised scent droplets through the process of ultrasonic particle manipulation.
-The aim of this research is to develop a novel, sophisticated and discreet system capable of increasing perceptions of immersion with virtual, augmented and multi-sensory environments.
+The long term goal of this research is the development of a discreet olfactory interface capable of increasing perceptions of immersion with virtual, augmented and multi-sensory environments.

 This image has an empty alt attribute; its file name is image-1-e1619810839575.png

-The ultrasonic arrays will be designed to work in combination with existing virtual reality hardware – mounted to commercially available VR headsets.
+An alternative solution would see ultrasonic arrays designed to work in combination with existing virtual reality hardware – mounted to commercially available VR headsets.

 This image has an empty alt attribute; its file name is image-1-1-e1619811028229.png